japhir/stratPlot/README.md

 The stratPlot function allows you to easily create depth and age profile plots in R.

+The files that you need are `stratPlot.R`, if you're plotting Magnetochron ages `Chronages.csv`, and if you're plotting time GTS2012 time scales `GTS_colours.csv`.

 ## Usage

 Use your spreadsheat editing skills (or R) to create a .csv that holds one